josephwright/josephwright.github.io/_posts/2024-11-11-the-mythical-latex3.md

 ## Development into the 2010s

-Development of 'LaTeX3' ideas never stopped, of course: it was just that they moved from being primarily targeting a new kernel to building on top pf LaTeX2e.
+Development of 'LaTeX3' ideas never stopped, of course: it was just that they moved from being primarily targeting a new kernel to building on top of LaTeX2e.
 That results in a bundle called `l3in2e` and one called `xpackages` on CTAN, although both were marked as experimental.